timea-solid/testAngular/README.md

 testAngular
 ===========
+# OURDATED

 This tutorial is build for a 3h workshop which includes also a min-working project.
- The tutorial is based on: 50 Angular.js Examples by Curran Kelleher.
+ The tutorial is based on: 50 Angular.js Examples by Curran Kelleher.co